-With on-campus move-in scheduled for Aug.
-8, UCF Housing and Residence Life, student residents, and other university departments all play important roles in promoting good health and well-being on campus, while helping to mitigate risks related to the coronavirus.
+With on-campus move-in scheduled for Aug.8 to 23, UCF Housing and Residence Life, student residents, and other university departments all play important roles in promoting good health and well-being on campus, while helping to mitigate risks related to the coronavirus.

 Throughout the semester, UCF will work with Orange County health experts and epidemiologists to update its response plan for COVID-19.

-Move-in appointments are already available for sign-up on the Housing Portal via myUCF and will be limited by floor and/or community to reduce physical interactions.
+Move-in appointments will be limited by floor and/or community to reduce physical interactions.
 Residents are encouraged to quarantine for two weeks before their arrival to help reduce chances of exposure to the coronavirus.

 During the move-in process, residents must wear face coverings and will be allowed to bring no more than two individuals, who are also asked to wear face coverings, with them for assistance.

 Before arriving on campus, it’s important to become familiar with other requirements from UCF Housing, as well as updates to the department’s Community Living Guide for Fall 2020.

 • Overall occupancy across all UCF Housing units has been reduced by 484 beds and about 7,600 residents will live on campus during the fall.

 • As the coronavirus’ impact remains dynamic, UCF is prepared to move to more remote learning and working as needed.
 However, UCF Housing intends to remain open throughout the Fall 2020 semester, as long as it is safe to do so.

 • Towers at Knights Plaza, NorthView, Rosen Apartments and UnionWest will remain at regular occupancy since the majority of these units offer single bedroom and bathroom units or single bedroom and shared bathroom units.